-CRP dates to 1985 when President Reagan signed the Food Security Act, a new type of law intended to reverse the declining economic - and naturalenvironment on the American form.
+CRP dates to 1985 when President Reagan signed the Food Security Act, as few type of law intended to reverse the declining economic - and natural environment on the American farm.

 CRP offers annual cost-share assistance and rental and incentive payments to establish approved cover crops on eligible cropland.